Med-91/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type => This script prints the type of the file named iamafile.

 13-symbolic_link => This script Creates a symbolic link to /bin/ls, named __ls__

+14-copy_html => This script Create a script that copies all the HTML files from the current working directory to the parent with update only